CrazyBoy49z/MODX-plugins/ipLocate/readme.md

 # IP Locate

 Use geoplugin.net to return GEO location info based on the users IP Address.
-This snippet was originally created to change telephone number based on the users' location.
+This snippet was created initially to change telephone number based on the users' location.
 Unlike most snippets, this should be called cached as the users' location is unlikely to change all that often.

 ## Usage